perfsonar/docs/_sources/pscheduler_client_schedule.rst.txt

     * ``pscheduler schedule`` - This command outputs the schedule in the requested timeframe as text.
 See :ref:`pscheduler_client_schedule-schedule`.
     * ``pscheduler plot-schedule`` - This command creates a PNG image file that provides a box plot of the schedule.
 See :ref:`pscheduler_client_schedule-plot_schedule`.
     * ``pscheduler monitor`` - This command provides top-like output showing near real-time state of runs in the database.
 See :ref:`pscheduler_client_schedule-monitor`.

+If you installed the ``perfsonar-toolkit`` bundle you can can visualize the pScheduler schedule directly in the Toolkit GUI.
+See :ref:`pscheduler_client_schedule-plot_schedule_toolkit`.

 .. _pscheduler_client_schedule-basics: